heptarch/heptarch.github.io/drafts/dust.md

 \eta = \left(\frac{\nu^3}{\epsilon}\right)^{1/4}
 $$

 where $\epsilon$ is a somewhat obscure quantity, namely, the average rate at which "turbulence kinetic energy" is lost per unit mass.
 The goal I set myself: determine the size of the microscopic vortices the cul-de-sac dust devil would dissipate itself into.
 The only missing quantity here is $\epsilon$, but rather than look it up, I figured I should estimate it from dimensional analysis.
-For a large-scale eddy, the relevant quantities are $u$, $L$, and density $\rho$.
+For a large-scale eddy, the relevant quantities are $u$, $L$, and density $\rho$, i.e. kinetic quantities rather than viscosity.
 The rate at which energy is dissipated per unit mass has dimensions

 $$
 \frac{\text{energy}}{\text{time}\cdot \text{mass}} = \frac{ML^2/T^2}{TM} = \frac{L^2}{T^3}.